Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: Abstract

 \section{Abstract}

-We perform a parameter sensitivity analysis of the mapped interacting boson model (IBM) and boson-fermion-fermion model (IBFFM) description of $\beta$-decay properties of the neutron-rich even-even $^{96-110}$Zr and $^{98-110}$Mo nuclei, and neutron-deficient odd-odd $^{68,70}$As and even-even $^{78}$Ge nuclei.
-Based on the self-consistent mean-field calculations with a given energy density functional and a pairing interaction, strength parameters for the interacting-boson Hamiltonian describing even-even nuclei, single-particle energies and occupation probabilities for odd particles, which are needed to build the Gamow-Teller and Fermi transition operators as well as the IBFFM Hamiltonian, are completely determined.
-It is found that the calculated $\log{}_{10}ft$ values for the $\beta^+$ decay of $^{68}$As are particularly sensitive to the quadrupole-quadrupole interaction strength for the even-even boson core of the odd-odd nucleus, $^{68}$As, as in the case of the neutron-rich Zr isotopes studied previously.
-We further incorporate higher-order terms in the one-nucleon transfer operators in the boson system, and find that while their effects are non-negligible, they do not significantly alter qualitative features of $\beta$-decay properties.
+We analyze parameter sensitivities of the mapped interacting boson model (IBM) and boson-fermion-fermion model (IBFFM) in the description of $\beta$-decay properties of the even-mass neutron-deficient Ge and As, and neutron-rich Zr and Mo isotopes.
+Based on the self-consistent mean-field calculations with a given energy density functional and a pairing interaction, the IBM Hamiltonian for even-even nuclei, single-particle energies, and occupation probabilities for unpaired nucleons, which are necessary building blocks of the IBFFM Hamiltonian and Gamow-Teller and Fermi transition operators, are completely determined.
+A few coupling constants of the boson-fermion and residual neutron-proton interactions are only phenomenological parameters fitted to reproduce low-energy spectra of odd-mass and odd-odd nuclei.
+It is found that the calculated $\log{}_{10}ft$ values for the $\beta^+$ decays $^{68}$As$\to^{68}$Ge are particularly sensitive to the quadrupole-quadrupole boson interaction strength used for the parent ($^{68}$As) nucleus.
+We further incorporate higher-order terms in the one-nucleon transfer operators in the boson system, and find that, while their effects are non-negligible, they do not significantly alter qualitative features of $\beta$-decay properties.
 We report a novel application of the mapped IBM framework to compute $\beta$-decay half-lives, and show that the observed trend along isotopic chains are reasonably reproduced.